vaughandroid/katas/typescript/README.md

     void roll(int) is called each time the player rolls a ball.
 The argument is the number of pins knocked down. int score() returns the total score for that game.

+#### Writeup

+Took longer than expected (~2.5hrs) but the final frame was interesting, so I thought finishing was worthwhile completing.

+The crux point was definitely the handling of bonuses.
+Introducing a separate class for the frames was definitely useful.

+Ended up adding some extra public methods and properties which weren't described in the spec, but made writing tests much easier.
+I think this was a valid thing to do, since they felt like things that would be useful to clients rather than just internal details.

 ## Developing